petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md

    This downloads the exported data as a `.zip` file in the current directory.
 Extract it and use an appropriate application to view the data.

 1. You can also call the The REST service using the Java client.
 Navigate out of the `curl` folder and into the `java` folder.
-Compile the source files with the following command:
+Compile the source files:

    ```bash
    javac -classpath .:* *.java
    ```

-1. Run the `ExportTask_POST_ToInstance` class with the following command.
+1. Run the `ExportTask_POST_ToInstance` class.
 Replace `able` with the fully qualified name of the class.

    ```bash
    java -classpath .:* -DclassName=able ExportTask_POST_ToInstance
    ```

-   To export `Account` data, the command is as follows:
+   For example, export `Account` data:

    ```bash
    java -classpath .:* -DclassName=com.liferay.headless.admin.user.dto.v1_0.Account ExportTask_POST_ToInstance
    ```

-   Note down the `id` of the export task from the JSON response.
+   Note the `id` of the export task from the JSON response.

 1. Run the `ExportTask_GET_ById` class with the following command.
 Replace `1234` with the ID of your export task.